efa2d19/efa2d19/README.md

 ## Automation and manual QA

-- 🔭 I’m currently working at LIIS
+- 🔭 I’m currently working at Tinkoff
 - 🌱 I’m currently learning everything 🐸
 - 👯 I’m looking to collaborate with other 🐍Python devs